-As discussed in section 0, the builder will encourage all the workers to use public transport and carpool.
-Section 5.6 is to be adhered to with regards to on-street parking adjacent to the site and any additional parking requirements.
+As discussed in Section 5.5, the builder will encourage all the workers to use public transport and carpool.
+The on-street parking adjacent to the site can facilitate the additional parking requirements.
+Construction workers would park at available unrestricted on-street parking in the vicinity of the site.
 Construction workers would be encouraged to use public transport or shuttle service provided by the builder.